-Effective and easy-to-use Ethernet communication systems between the field level and higher system levels are becoming a key factor for future applications with modern IIoT and Industry 4.0 solutions in the process industries.
+Effective and easy-to-use Ethernet communication systems between the field level and higher system levels are a key factor for future applications with IIoT and Industry 4.0 solutions in the process industries.
 To help meet this challenge, EtherNet/IP was named as one of the minimum binding requirements for such systems by NAMUR.
 ODVA is committed to the adaptation of EtherNet/IP to the full spectrum of process industry requirements, both now and in the future, to meet the growth of Ethernet in process plants.

-As a part of this effort, NAMUR NE 107 Process Diagnostics have been integrated into EtherNet/IP, and ODVA has created a translation mechanism for the integration of HART devices into an EtherNet/IP architecture.
-The addition of seamless translation services for HART devices enables end users to be able to maximize their existing investment, which is crucial given the long product lifecycle in process, while also being able to take advantage of the benefits of EtherNet/IP.
+As a part of this effort, NAMUR NE 107 Process Diagnostics have been integrated into EtherNet/IP, and ODVA has translation mechanisms for the integration of both HART and IO-Link devices into an EtherNet/IP architectures.
+The addition of seamless translation services for HART and IO-Link devices enables end users to be able to maximize their existing investment, which is crucial given the long product lifecycle in process, while also being able to take advantage of the benefits of EtherNet/IP.
 The end goal of the addition of NAMUR NE 107 diagnostics information is to ensure that EtherNet/IP can move critical process information from the device to the cloud.

 Work has also been done to ensure that EtherNet/IP works efficiently and seamlessly with FDI and FDT technology for the benefit of implementers within the process industries.
 As a result, EtherNet/IP can be used across the plant to connect devices to higher level infrastructure as an enabler to better performance for IIoT, Industry 4.0, NOA, and OPAF.
 Additionally, ODVA supports the PA-DIM process automation device information model specification that can be integrated across communication protocols, meets the requirements of the NAMUR Open Architecture (NOA), and enables end users to better use device data from across the plant.
 Learn more about PA-DIM here.